General business conditions of the business company HAVEL COMPOSITES CZ s.r.o.,

 5.1.1 personal collection of goods by the buyer at the registered office of the seller; in the case of personal collection of goods, the goods are entitled to pick up only the buyer or the buyer's representative, who proves by power of attorney or other authorization of the buyer for personal collection of goods,

-5.1.2 by sending the goods to the buyer through the carrier in a contractual relationship with the seller, both in the Czech Republic and another state; the price of transport is governed by the price list of the carrier effective on the day of transport of goods,
+5.1.2 by sending the goods to the buyer through a carrier who is in a contractual relationship with the seller, both in the Czech Republic and in another state; the price of transport is governed by the price list of the carrier effective on the day of transport of goods,

-5.1.3 by sending the goods to the buyer through the carrier in a contractual relationship with the buyer; the buyer is obliged to notify the seller at least 2 working days in advance of the date of collection of the goods, the specifications of the carrier and the person authorized to take over the goods, otherwise the seller is entitled to refuse loading the goods; the price of transport is paid in full by the buyer.
+5.1.3 by sending the goods to the buyer through the carrier, on the basis of a contract with the buyer; the buyer is obliged to notify the seller at least 2 working days in advance of the date of collection and time of the goods, the specifications of the carrier and the person authorized to take over the goods, otherwise the seller is entitled to refuse loading the goods; the price of transport is paid in full by the buyer.

 5.5 The goods are delivered to the buyer together with the delivery note.